Four law enforcement officers killed in North Carolina, police say | Law-Order

 "Today is an absolute tragic day for the city of Charlotte and for the profession of law enforcement," Jennings said.
 "Today we lost some heroes who were out to just keep our community safe."
 The U.S. Marshals Task Force officers who were killed were attempting to serve a warrant for possession of a firearm by a convicted felon.
 They arrived at a residence where the suspect was located, and he began firing on the officers, Jennings said.
 They returned fire, and the suspect was killed in the front yard.

-The officers then took gunfire from inside of the house.
+The officers then took gunfire from inside the house.
 After a tense standoff, a SWAT team cleared the house and took two people who were inside into custody.
 Jennings said it is believed at least one of them had fired on the officers.
+In response to the shooting, Biden on Monday called for additional action to combat gun violence in the United States.

+"Leaders in Congress need to step up so that we ban assault weapons and high-capacity magazines, require safe storage of guns, and pass universal background checks and a national red flag law", Biden said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)